syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

-## Export Form Data From PD
+## Export Form Data From PDF

 You can export the pdf form data to different formats such as FDF, XFDF or XML using the [ExportFormSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html) class.
-You can use the [ExportData](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html#Syncfusion_Pdf_Parsing_PdfLoadedForm_ExportData_System_IO_Stream_Syncfusion_Pdf_Parsing_DataFormat_System_String_  method with ExportFormSettings to export the form data to different formats.
+You can use the [ExportData](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html#Syncfusion_Pdf_Parsing_PdfLoadedForm_ExportData_System_IO_Stream_Syncfusion_Pdf_Parsing_DataFormat_System_String_)  method with ExportFormSettings to export the form data to different formats.

 The below code illustrates how to export a FDF file from a PDF document using the ExportFormSettings class.